SteveLTN/https-portal/README.md

 It:

 * obtains an SSL certificate for each of your subdomains from [Let's Encrypt](https://letsencrypt.org)
-* configures Nginx to use HTTPS
+* configures Nginx to use HTTPS (and force HTTPS by redirecting HTTP to HTTPS)
-* sets up a cron job that checks your certificates every week, and renew them if they will expire in 30 days
+* sets up a cron job that checks your certificates every week, and renew them if they expire in 30 days

 This project includes a copy of the fantastic project [acme-tiny](https://github.com/diafygi/acme-tiny) by Daniel Roesler.
 Thank you Daniel!